libprima/prima/README.txt

 To use the Python version of PDFO on Windows, see README_py_win.txt.

-This package is released under the GNU LGPLv3 Licence --- see the LICENCE.txt file for details.
-It makes use of a modified version of Powell's Fortran code (UOBYQA, NEWUOA, BOBYQA, LINCOA, COBYLA).
-See folder "original" in "fsrc" for Powell's original source files.
+This package makes use of a modified version of Powell's Fortran code.
+See folder "original" in "fsrc" for Powell's original code.

-This package is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

 The development of this package is funded by the Hong Kong RGC Early Career Scheme (PolyU 253012/17P), the Hong Kong Ph.D.
 Fellowship Scheme (PF18-24698),